Skip to main content

 Dates and Time

-All participants attend:
+All participants attended:

 June 24, 2025 (3:00–4:30 p.m.
 PDT): Introduction to the workshop and to the 2024 Freeman Award Winners

-July 1, 2025 (3:00-4:30 p.m.
-PDT): Writer’s workshop and sharing based on Hokusai’s Daughter: A Young Artist in Old Japan.
-Written and illustrated by Sunny Seki.
+July 1, 2025 (3:00–4:30 p.m.
+PDT): Writer’s workshop and sharing based on Hokusai’s Daughter: A Young Artist in Old Japan, written and illustrated by Sunny Seki.

-July 8, 2025 (3:00-4:30 p.m.
-PDT): Writer’s workshop and sharing based on Your Letter.
-Written and illustrated by Hyeon A Cho; translated by WEBTOON.
+July 8, 2025 (3:00–4:30 p.m.
+PDT): Writer’s workshop and sharing based on Your Letter, written and illustrated by Hyeon A Cho; translated by WEBTOON.

-July 15, 2025 BREAK
+July 15, 2025: BREAK

-July 22, 2025 (3:00-4:30 p.m.
-PDT): Writer’s workshop and sharing based on A Two-Placed Heart by Doan Phuong Nguyen and A Bánh Mì For Two by Trinity Nguyen.
+July 22, 2025 (3:00–4:30 p.m.
+PDT): Writer’s workshop and sharing based on A Two-Placed Heart by Doan Phuong Nguyen and A Bánh Mì for Two by Trinity Nguyen.

-Aug 5, 2025 (3:00-4:30 p.m.
-PDT): Writer’s workshop and sharing based The Boy from Clearwater: Books 1&2.
-Written by Pei-Yun Yu; illustrated by Jian-Xin Zhou; translated by Lin King.
+August 5, 2025 (3:00–4:30 p.m.
+PDT): Writer’s workshop and sharing based on The Boy from Clearwater: Books 1 & 2, written by Pei-Yun Yu; illustrated by Jian-Xin Zhou; translated by Lin King.

 Zoom policy